An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Acknowledgements

 \section{Acknowledgements}

-Dr Alarid-Escudero was supported by a grant from the National Cancer Institute (U01-CA-199335) as part of the Cancer Intervention and Surveillance Modeling Network (CISNET), and the Gordon and Betty Moore Foundation.
+Dr.~Alarid-Escudero was supported by grants U01-CA199335 and U01-CA253913 from the National Cancer Institute (NCI) as part of the Cancer Intervention and Surveillance Modeling Network (CISNET), and a grant by the Gordon and Betty Moore Foundation.
 Miss Krijkamp was supported by the Society for Medical Decision Making (SMDM) fellowship through a grant by the Gordon and Betty Moore Foundation (GBMF7853).
-Dr Enns was supported by a grant from the National Institute of Allergy and Infectious Diseases of the National Institutes of Health under award no. K25AI118476.
-Dr Hunink receives Royalties from Cambridge University Press for a textbook on Medical Decision Making, reimbursement of expenses from the European Society of Radiology (ESR) for work on the ESR guidelines for imaging referrals, reimbursement of expenses from the European Institute for Biomedical Imaging Research (EIBIR) for membership of the Scientific Advisory Board, and research funding from the American Diabetes Association, the Netherlands Organization for Health Research and Development, the German Innovation Fund, Netherlands Educational Grant (``Studie Voorschot Middelen''), and the Gordon and Betty Moore Foundation.
-Dr Jalal was supported by a grant from the National Institute on Drug Abuse of the National Institute of Health under award no. K01DA048985.
+Dr.~Enns was supported by a grant from the National Institute of Allergy and Infectious Diseases of the National Institutes of Health under award no. K25AI118476.
+Dr.~Hunink received research funding from the American Diabetes Association, the Netherlands Organization for Health Research and Development, the German Innovation Fund, Netherlands Educational Grant (``Studie Voorschot Middelen''), and the Gordon and Betty Moore Foundation.
+Dr.~Jalal was supported by a grant from the National Institute on Drug Abuse of the National Institute of Health under award no. K01DA048985.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
 The funding agencies had no role in the design of the study, interpretation of results, or writing of the manuscript.
 The funding agreement ensured the authors' independence in designing the study, interpreting the data, writing, and publishing the report.
-We also want to thank the anonymous reviewers of \textit{Medical Decision Making} for their valuable suggestions and the students that took our classes to try our our materials.
+We also want to thank the anonymous reviewers of \emph{Medical Decision Making} for their valuable suggestions and the students who took our classes where we refined these materials.

 \hypertarget{references}{